 Visitors to The Netherlands are often puzzled why The Netherlands is also called Holland.
 Indeed, using two names to describe the same country is rather peculiar.
 So let’s clear up any confusion by explaining where the names Holland and The Netherlands come from.

-Holland is only a part of the Netherlands, but it has always been the most important and influential part.
-Therefore, The name Holland is often used to describe the entire country of the Netherlands.
+Holland is only a part of the Netherlands, but it has always been the most important and influential.
+Therefore, The name Holland is often used to describe the entire Netherlands.